notxcharles/Body-Composition-Analysis/Academic Journal Article/main.typ

 // Abstract
 #heading(level: 1, numbering: none)[Abstract]

-*Background:* Understanding individual responses to exercise interventions on body weight is crucial for personalised health management.
-This n-of-1 study examined whether exercise influences daily body weight changes when controlling for calorific intake during periods of low carbohydrate consumption.
+*Background:* Understanding individual responses to exercise interventions on body weight is crucial for personalised health management, particularly during post-chemotherapy recovery when traditional physiological responses may be altered.
+This n-of-1 study examined whether exercise influences daily body weight changes when controlling for calorific intake during periods of low carbohydrate consumption in an individual recovering from Stage 4 brain cancer and chemotherapy-induced neurological damage.

 *Methods:* A single-subject experimental design was employed using daily measurements from an Omron BF508 digital scale, comprehensive dietary logs, and exercise records.
 Data was collected over 2.5 years with strict inclusion criteria: daily carbohydrate intake \<100g and complete data availability.
 After outlier removal using the 1.5×IQR rule, stratified sampling by calorific intake (10-calorie bins) yielded matched samples of 41 observations each for exercise and non-exercise days.